 When is the best time to transfer as an undergraduate into Mines if I plan to pursue chemical engineering?

-We have found that it is most helpful for transfer students to do one year of carefully planned transfer coursework which aligns with the Mines first-year curriculum for chemical engineering (additional semesters may be needed if prerequisite courses are needed to progress into the Mines first-year curriculum) and then start at Mines in the fall semester.
+We have found that it is most helpful for transfer students to do one year of carefully planned transfer coursework which aligns with the Mines first-year curriculum for chemical engineering (additional semesters may be needed if prerequisite courses are required to progress into the Mines first-year curriculum) and then start at Mines in the fall semester of the “sophomore” year.
 The core chemical engineering curriculum starts in earnest in the spring term of the sophomore year, so it is possible to successfully transfer in spring .
 However, when possible, the fall start is preferable since it allows students to take CBEN210 Intro to Thermodynamics and have a semester to adjust to Mines before launching fully into the chemical engineering core curriculum in spring.
 We have found that students are more successful in the core courses when they have the opportunity to take CBEN210 Intro to Thermo prior to their sophomore spring.